coq/coq/CONTRIBUTING.md

 ## Pull requests

 If you want to contribute a bug fix or feature yourself, pull requests on the [GitHub repository](https://github.com/coq/coq) are the way to contribute directly to the Coq implementation.
+We recommend you create a fork of the repository on GitHub and push your changes to a new "topic branch" in that fork.
+From there you can follow the [GitHub pull request documentation](https://help.github.com/articles/about-pull-requests/) to get your changes reviewed and pulled into the Coq source repository.

 Documentation for getting started with the Coq sources is located in various files in [`dev/doc`](/dev/doc) (for example, [debugging.txt](/dev/doc/debugging.txt)).

 Please make pull requests against the `master` branch.